planetfederal/workshops/workshops/geogig/doc/source/cmd/conflict.rst

       Created branch refs/heads/updates

-   .. note:: Verify that the above command switched to the new branch by running ``geogit branch``
+   .. note:: Verify that the above command switched to the new branch by running ``geogig branch``

 #.
 Export the contents of our branch to a new shapefile: